JellePiepenbrock/Boolan/README.md

 Make sure everything is up to date
 > conda update --all

-Install Sage in its own Conda enviroment
+Install Sage in its own Conda environment
 > conda create -n sage sage

 ## Features